KevinGrandon/PinIO/README.md

 ### Beginners

-Beginners with arduino would be better off looking at the excellent Johnny5 Library: https://github.com/rwldrn/johnny-five.
+Beginners with arduino would be better off looking at the excellent Johnny-Five Library: https://github.com/rwldrn/johnny-five.
 This library will abstract away a lot of pain points of dealing with pesky bits.

 ### Installation